simonyhong/Blip/README.md

 # Blip
 ## A Windows-based neural-recording and behavior-controlling experiment solution.
-Please read "Blip_Guide.pptx" to know how to install and operate.<p>
+Please read "Blip_Guide.pptx" for installation and operation.<p>
 If you are updating an existing Blip, you can download the "New_Blip_May_7_2019.zip" and execute "Update_existing_Blip.exe".
 This zip file also includes all the files in this repository as well.<p>
 ## In brief:<br>
 This software suite uses your Windows PC and a "NI-PCIe 6353" or similar board to:<br>